 Frequently Asked Questions (FAQ) for students

-You will need to apply to an organisation with an apprenticeship vacancy you would any other job.
+You will need to apply to an organisation with an apprenticeship vacancy like you would for any other job.
 You will then go through a selection process, which can vary depending on the organisation.
 If successful, you will then be offered the apprenticeship and be placed on the education element of the programme with their preferred supplier, subject to you meeting the provider’s entry requirements (see below).

 Please note: You will only be enrolled by the City Law School after having secured an apprenticeship with an employer.
 City Law School does not hire the apprentices and is not involved in the candidate selection in any way.

 The City Law Schools official entry requirements for the apprenticeship programme are as follows:

 - Key skills or GCSE English language at grade C or IELTS at 6.5 (for overseas students)